timoinutilis/lowres-nx/docs/readme.txt

 - Read the manual, especially the introduction!

-- Send your programs, bug reports and questions to timo@inutilis.com.
+- The manual sometimes refers to the interface of the iOS app.
+  On macOS just use any text editor, there is no included one.

+- Share programs and discuss on: https://lowresnx.inutilis.com

-- Development news on Twitter: @timo_inutilis.
-Tweet with #LowResNX.
+- Development news on Twitter: @timo_inutilis

+- Tweet with #LowResNX.

-- To-do and bug list at:
+- To-do and bug list on:
   https://github.com/timoinutilis/lowres-nx/issues

+- Write to timo@inutilis.com.

 - There's no real gamepad support yet.
 Use the keyboard.